B-Mohammed2/canvas/README.md

 - [**W3Schools**](https://www.w3schools.com): I express my appreciation to W3Schools for their informative and user-friendly tutorials and references.
 W3Schools has been an invaluable resource, providing me with practical examples and guidance on various web development topics, including HTML, CSS, and JavaScript.
 - [**draw.io**](https://app.diagrams.net) : Thanks to this website drawing the wireframe was easier and more professional.
+- [**Grammerly**](https://www.grammarly.com/spell-checker): Thanks to this website I was able to fix any spelling error for readme file.

 I'm grateful for the contributions of these resources, which have significantly enriched this project and helped in achieving my goals.

 ##  How to deploy
 I deploy the website according to the steps in this link: https://docs.github.com/en/pages/quickstart#

-# Live link for the website
+# Live link for the web app

 https://b-mohammed2.github.io/canvas/